-Forensic psychologists are highly sought-after professionals with the important role of bridging two complex worlds — psychology and the judicial system.
+Forensic psychology bridges two complex worlds — psychology and the judicial system.
 Forensic psychologists work with both adults and children, assessing individuals’ mental states and providing guidance on competence to stand trial, as well as sentencing and parole decisions.
 They also perform vital research, analysis and consultation.

 Forensic psychologists are often glamorized on TV on shows such as Criminal Minds.
 The actual work may not be as colorful as it is portrayed, but it can be very rewarding.